robinmenninga/ASUS-PRIME-x570-PRO-Version-Checker-Ruby/README.md

 # ASUS-PRIME-x570-PRO-bios-and-chipset-check
-Script that checks if you have the latest PRIME x570-PRO bios and chipset, made in ruby.
+Script that checks if you have the latest PRIME x570-PRO bios, audio driver and chipset, made in ruby.

 Currently only works on Windows.